Do you shower or bathe daily? If you do, you're not alone.

 - help waking up

-- a morning routine that includes working out.
+- a morning routine that may include working out.

 Each of these has merit, especially considering that personal or work relationships can be jeopardized by complaints about body odor or personal hygiene.
 But what is considered acceptable in this regard varies from culture to culture.
 And some (perhaps a lot) of what we do when it comes to cleaning habits is influenced heavily by marketing.
 Ever notice that directions on shampoo bottles often say "lather, rinse, repeat"?
 There is no compelling reason to wash your hair twice with each shower, but it does sell more shampoo if everyone follows these directions.